-Yet members of her own staff indicated that that’s not true, because the file was deactivated and destroyed two years after the grievance was dismissed, which is keeping the the statutory protocol.
+Yet members of her own staff indicated that that’s not true, because the file was deactivated and destroyed two years after the grievance was dismissed, which is keeping the statutory protocol.

+But that too is not true.
 The ‘Senior Investigator’ for the Office of the Chief Disciplinary Counsel was assigned to the case, and I have correspondence under the State Bar letterhead that he personally signed, as well of copies of my response and attachments returned to him.
 I also recall one particular telephone call with him where we discussed at length, the fact that I had voluntarily taken and passed a lie detector test involving the central issue raised in the Grievance.

 Then there is the 46-page Grievance itself; my 26-page response; and the rebuttal filed by Bennett.
 What happened to those documents?
 And ditto for copies of all the correspondence prepared by the State Bar and mailed to the various parties involved.

 Fortunately, I maintained my own personal file and saved copies of everything pertaining to the Grievance, including all correspondence by and between the State Bar and me in 2007!